craftercms/docs/source/reference/project-tools/index.rst

 |

-For more information on what settings can be configured, see :ref:`studio-configuration` and :ref:`engine-configuration` For information on how to configure projects depending on the environment where they are deployed, see :ref:`environment-specific-configurations`
+For more information on what settings can be configured, see :ref:`studio-configuration` and :ref:`engine-configuration` For information on how to configure projects depending on the environment where they are deployed, see :ref:`here <multi-environment-support>`

 ^^^^^
 Audit